jhlagado/struct-z80/README.md

 So there you have it, a pretty painless way to improve the readability of your code and increase your productivity as an Assembly language programmer (you think I'm exaggerating but, no, I genuinely believe this).

-The best thing is that if you examine the final generated machine code you'll see that it doesn't look weird and doesn't add overhead to the way you might have done it natively.
+The best thing is that if you examine the generated assembly code you'll see that it doesn't look weird and doesn't add overhead to the way you might have done it natively.

 Anyway, if you do give it a try let me know how it goes!